Manhunt underway for suspect involved in business break-in

 Deputies say they were called to Sunset Market, 13484 Portage Road around 11:05 p.m.
 Saturday night.

-The store had just closed when a male suspect approached the front door and tried to get in but the door was lock.
+The store had just closed when a male suspect approached the front door and tried to get in but the door was locked.

 Deputies say the suspect then smashed the glass with a metal bar.